marcojakob/code.makery.ch/collections/blog/14-04-18-javafx-8-dialogs.md

 **Note: ControlsFX will only work on JavaFX 8.0 or later.
 Make sure you are using JDK 8 or later in your project.**
 3. Add the jar file to your project's classpath: In Eclipse *right-click on the jar file* | *Build Path* | *Add to Build Path*.
 Now Eclipse knows about the library.
 4. Now ControlsFX is ready to be used.
 Add one of the following code snippets to create a Dialog.

+### Localizing the Dialogs

+If you want to **change the text of the buttons**, you must add a localized properties file:

+1. Open the `controlsfx-8.x.x.jar` and make a copy of the file `controlsfx.properties`.
+This file contains the default English translation.
+2. Add your desired locale to the filname of the copied properties file.
+For example, my locale is `de` for language and `CH` for country.
+That results in `controlsfx_de_CH.properties` as my file name.
+3. Change the texts inside the properties file.
+4. Move the new properties file to your project, e.g. into your `src` folder or somewhere else on the classpath.
+5. It should already work for your system's locale.
+If you want to change to a different locale, you can set the locale by calling `Localization.setLocale(new Locale("de", "CH"))`.

 ## Standard Dialogs